 Just read what Jeremy wrote: “I always imitated the learning styles of other people but I found out that that didn’t work.
 I really thought that I was rather stupid as I didn’t understand any topic if I learned in the same way that they did.

-But then I started to learn about personal studying styles and I adjusted my studying style.
+But then I started to learn about personal studying styles and I adjusted my studying style and worked on my GED vocabulary.
 Well, there was an immediate change and I managed to prepare for my GED® exam quickly and passed!”

 You may well be tempted to check out some different things listed on this page and trying some new things is a good idea.
 When some other way is working well for you, just use that!

 So being aware of the way you study and learn, your particular learning style, will help you reach your full potential.
 Your specific learning style is affecting the way you understand information and deal with problems.
 In the end, that will help you to study smarter, and not necessarily harder!